 - Tandoori Marinade: Prepare homemade tandoori paste to marinate the chicken.
 You will need extra-virgin olive oil, plain yogurt, garlic paste, ginger paste, homemade garam masala, Kashmiri chili powder (paprika), kosher salt, garlic powder, turmeric powder, red chili powder (cayenne pepper), fresh lemon juice, and sliced red onion.

 - Chicken: I prefer bone-in chicken thighs, chicken legs, or quarters.
-If you enjoy boneless chicken, I recommend using thighs rather than chicken breast.
-You may need to reduce the cooking time since boneless chicken doesn’t take as long to grill; according to the USDA, the safe cooking temperature for chicken is 165°F (73°C).
+If you like boneless chicken, I recommend cooking thighs rather than chicken breast.
+You may need to reduce the cooking time since boneless chicken doesn’t take as long to grill.

 Additions and Substitutions

 - Use a tandoori masala mix.
-Use tandoori masala from the grocery store if you don’t have all the individual spices on hand or prefer a quicker option.
-My favorite brand is Laziza (if you can find it), but Shan masala works.
+Buy store-bought tandoori masala if you don’t have all the spices or prefer a quicker option.
+My favorite brand is Laziza (but it’s hard to find lately).
+Shan tandoori masala is a solid option.
+You can find the spice mix at some grocery stores or online.
+Or consider visiting a local Indian grocery store.

 How to Make Grilled Tandoori Chicken